sethmerck/Customer_Brand_Sentiment/README.md

 ## How It's Made:

-**Tech used:** Python libraries - BeautifulSoup, Pandas, Matplotlib, scikit-learn, Streamlit
+**Tech used:** Python libraries - BeautifulSoup, Pandas, Matplotlib, Scikit-Learn, Streamlit

 Using BeautifulSoup, scraped comments from product listings of fishing rods and aggregated comments by brand.
 Information stored in a Python dictionary following the form "{Brand: {Product: [Comments]}}".
 Then used scikit-learn to perform sentiment analysis on comments.